plbrault/CloudAlpha/docs/developer_guide.md

 A `FileSystem` class inherits from the `cloudalpha.file_system.FileSystem` abstract class, and implements standard methods to manage the files of the corresponding storage account.
 Those methods include `make_dir`, `rename`, `delete`, `read`, etc. A `FileSystem` instance is referred to by an `Account` instance, which handles the authentication with the real file storage account.

 A `Manager` class inherits from the `cloudalpha.manager.Manager` abstract class, and implements standard methods to start and stop the manager.
-It often implements a server, for instance a FTP server.
 It refers to a unique `FileSystemView` instance.
 A `FileSystemView` instance is mapped to a `FileSystem` instance, to which it adds the support for a working directory.

 A `Settings` class is a static class that contains updatable settings that are common to all service or manager instances of the same type.
 For example, the `Settings` class of the FTP manager defines the FTP server port.
 It inherits from the `cloudalpha.settings.Settings` abstract class, and implements a `set` method, which can be used to update the values of desired settings.